The Last Golden Eagle of England

 In England, long ago Golden Eagles were common here in the Lakelands.
 These huge birds of prey soared above the steep mountain tops hunting for rabbits, mountain hares, grouse and even sometimes foxes.

-The Vikings brought farming to the Lakelands which began to affect the decline of the Golden Eagle population.
-Then, by the end of the 1700’s it is said that the last Golden Eagle was killed by farmers.
+The Vikings brought farming to the Lakelands which began to affect the decline of the golden eagle population.
+Then, by the end of the 1700’s it is said that the last golden eagle was killed by farmers.

-Golden Eagles have a powerful beak.
+Golden eagles have a powerful beak.

 Here I’m painting the fine details of the soft light and shadows created by the growth patterns and details of the beak.